 Colloidal gold particles may be coated with protein A (20).

 Sections of K4M - embedded material are first incubated with a specific antibody, and this is followed by an incubation with the protein A-gold complex.
-The gold particles localize in the antibodies from the first incubation, since protein A binds specifically to the region of IgG.
+The gold particles localise in the antibodies from the first incubation, since protein A binds specifically to the region of IgG.

-A technique has also been described in which colloidal gold is coated with enzymes, and the substrate is localized by an incubation of thin sections on the enzyme-gold complex.
+A technique has also been described in which colloidal gold is coated with enzymes, and the substrate is localised by an incubation of thin sections on the enzyme-gold complex.
 Colloidal gold has also been directly coated with antibodies, tetanus and cholera toxins, and lectins.
 For details of these procedures, consult references (5-7, 11, 13, 19-22).

 9. REFERENCES: